 - Opera singer and director Jenny Miller runs courses for aspiring singers

-- Former opera singer Jane Metcalfe is known as a classical voice coach with a real talent to help develop voices of all ages to professional standard
+- Former opera singer Jane Metcalfe is a classical singing coach

 - Busy singing teacher Molly Townson has honed the voices of many young students and is especially renowned for her tireless work with the Hastings Musical Festival.